 - a.
-Fashion or materials, which exaggerate, emphasize, reveal, or call attention to anatomical details, or expose undergarments; - b.
-Torn or cut articles of clothing: - c.
-Sleeveless shirts, mesh shirts, or biker shorts; - d.
-Skirts above the extended fingertips; - e.
-Shorts above the extended fingertips; - f.
+Fashion or materials, which exaggerate, emphasize, reveal, or call attention to anatomical details, or expose undergarments;

+- b.
+Torn or cut articles of clothing;

+- c.
+Sleeveless shirts, mesh shirts, or biker shorts;

+- d.
+Skirts above the extended fingertips;

+- e.
+Shorts above the extended fingertips;

+- f.
 Messages on clothing by picture or word may not be lewd, obscene, drug/alcohol oriented, profane or gang related; - g.
 Outer garments (i.e., coats, hats, scarves) cannot be worn during the school day. - 10.
-Students' coats, book bags, and backpacks must be left in the student's locker. - 11.
-Students must be in attendance three full instructional periods per day (for elementary schools the equivalent of 150 instructional minutes) to participate in that day's extracurricular activities. - 12.
+Students' coats, book bags, and backpacks must be left in the student's locker. - Students must be in attendance three full instructional periods per day (for elementary schools the equivalent of 150 instructional minutes) to participate in that day's extracurricular activities. - 12.
 The respective building administrator must sanction all school parties, dances, etc. - a.
-As per Health Department guidelines, no food made at home may be handed out to students.
-Food items must be individually wrapped by the manufacturer.
-Items must not contain or be processed in a plant with peanuts or tree nuts. - b.
-No Halloween costumes allowed at the junior high school or intermediate school. - c.
+No Halloween costumes allowed at the junior high school or intermediate school. - b.
 Grades K-4 will have Halloween, Christmas, and Valentine's parties planned by homeroom teachers/room parents.
-PTO may coordinate and supply refreshments.
-Refreshments will be served during the party.
 Treat bag contents shall be non-consumable.
+No food items will be provided at parties. - c.
+No other parties are sanctioned for Grades K-8 during the school year nor is it the school's policy to provide addresses nor hand out invitations in class for students' birthday parties or other social functions. - d.
+Party invitations or gifts for classmates should not be brought to school to be distributed.